 Buying vacant property: what you need to know

 When you buy an empty or vacant property, there are a couple of important things to be aware of, especially if the property is considered derelict or in need of major renovations.

 When buying a vacant property, there’s no guarantee you’ll be approved for a mortgage.
 Many renovation projects fall short and property developers lose interest in the renovation project, so mortgage providers might consider a mortgage on an empty or abandoned property to be of high risk.

 Even if you have a strong credit history and own your own home (or several properties), you might find that it’s easier to pay cash for a vacant property, rather than trying to obtain a mortgage.

 Calculate all costs beforehand

 Before jumping in and buying a vacant property, it’s important that you know just how much the renovations are going to cost before investing cash (cash which will probably be from your own pocket.)
-Make sure to have the house professionally inspected so you know just how much the entire process is going to cost, including any applicable council tax and home insurance.
+Make sure to do a professional void property inspection so you know just how much the entire process is going to cost, including any applicable council tax and home insurance.

 You may also face difficulties if the abandoned property is frequented by squatters, especially if the property has been vacant for a long time.
 All of these factors should come into play before taking the leap to purchase a vacant property.

 Owning vacant property: what you need to know